-(1) Pastoral Care chaplains serve as mentors and adjunct faculty for CPE students.
+- Pastoral care chaplains serve as mentors and adjunct faculty for CPE students.
 Each CPE student chaplain teams with a staff chaplain and is integrated into patient care on the unit he or she serves at the medical center.
-The spiritual, religious and denominational/sacramental needs beneath the medical needs” focus the pastoral care provided to patient, family and staff -- from blessing a newborn to facilitating difficult end-of-life issues.
+The spiritual, religious and denominational or sacramental needs beneath the medical needs focus the pastoral care provided to patient, family and staff—from blessing a newborn to facilitating difficult end-of-life issues.

-(3) Patient, family and staff care is why the Pastoral Care department exists, and so the CPE program strongly emphasizes clinical care.
-Thus, students generally are not permitted to arbitrarily take time off from patient care during their day to work on verbatims or other CPE written assignments.
-At the same time, CPE at LUHS does value reflection on clinical experience through 12 hours/week of group reflection.
-In addition, students do not have overnight responsibilities.
+- Caring for patients, family and staff is why the Pastoral Care department exists—and so the CPE program strongly emphasizes clinical care.
+Students generally are not permitted to arbitrarily take time off from patient care during their day to work on verbatims or other CPE written assignments.
+At the same time, CPE at Loyola does value reflection on clinical experience through 12 hours a week of group reflection.
+Students do not have overnight responsibilities.

-(4) The Jesuits are involved in health-care precisely because of their commitment to education.
-Thus the Loyola University Health System is intimately tied in with Loyola University’s Stritch School of Medicine and the Neihoff School of Nursing and every medical department in the hospital incorporates the training of students in its work.
-Unique, as far as we are aware, our CPE are integrated into a first year medical school course and attend some of the "Patient-Centered Medicine" lectures.
-Throughout the year, there are numerous opportunities to attend grand rounds in the medical and nursing schools, while often attending inter-disciplinary rounds on the medical units they are covering in the hospital.
+- The Jesuits are involved in healthcare precisely because of their commitment to education.
+Thus, Loyola Medicine is intimately tied in with Loyola University Chicago’s Stritch School of Medicine and the Marcella Niehoff School of Nursing.
+Every medical department in the hospital incorporates the training of students in its work.
+Our CPE students are integrated into a first-year medical school course and attend some of the "Patient-Centered Medicine" lectures.
+Throughout the year, there are numerous opportunities to attend grand rounds in the medical and nursing schools, while often attending interdisciplinary rounds on the medical units they are covering in the hospital.

 Loyola's CPE program was initially accredited in 1974.
 Since 1997, Loyola University Health System has been dually accredited by the Association for Clinical Pastoral Education (ACPE) and the United States Conference of Catholic Bishops/Commission on Certification & Accreditation (USCCB/CCA).
 We were one of only 14 dually accredited centers in the country.
-As of 2012, the USCCB has discontinued accrediting ministry training programs like CPE.
+As of 2012, the USCCB had discontinued accrediting ministry training programs such as CPE.
 Loyola maintains its ACPE accreditation.

 - National Association of Catholic Chaplains